DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 Alright, let's review a little bit about what we want to accomplish when building out the Angular side of our application.

-So far, we still are using express to serve at least one server-side rendered view, that loads and initializes our Angular app.
+So far, we are still using express to serve at least one server-side rendered view that loads and initializes our Angular app.
 From there, Angular takes over the view templating and routing throughout our SPA.
 Also, eventually we want our front-end to be able to sync with our back-end in order to persist data throughout our app.

 > How can we do this?